Isibloom Vs. Apri: What’s The Difference?

 If you experience any of the serious side effects, contact a doctor immediately.
 If you're still struggling with any of the common side effects after you've been on Isibloom or Apri for three months, another birth control brand may be a better fit.
 Talk to your doctor about your options.
 Our doctors are available to reassess and rewrite your prescription at any time (at no cost to you).

-*In the rare case a copay is required - you’ll hear from us!
+*In the rare case a copay over $20 is required - you’ll hear from us!

 Go through our medical consultation, and our doctors will prescribe a brand that’s safe, effective and meets your needs.